zhaoweicai/mscnn/README.md

 ### Testing Demo (KITTI car)

 Once the pretrained models or models trained by yourself are available, you can use the MATLAB script `run_mscnn_detection.m` under `$MSCNN_ROOT/examples/kitti_car/` to obtain the detection and proposal results.
-Set the right dataset path and choose the model that you want to test in the demo scripts.
+Set the right dataset path and choose the model that you want to test in the demo script.
 The default setting is to test the pretrained model.
 The final results will be saved as .txt files.

 ### Disclaimer

 1. This implementation is developed on an old version of Caffe.
 Some new layers of current Caffe may not be supported in this implementation.
 But some layers (e.g. "batch_norm", "scale", "bias") are merged into this repository, such that ResNet is supported.

 2. The CPU version is not fully tested.
-GPU version is strongly recommended.
+The GPU version is strongly recommended.

 3. Since some changes have been made after ECCV submission, you may not have exactly the same results in the paper by training your own models.
 But you should have equivelant performance.